-Cnap naprer
+Chapter Page

 Part 1 How the Code works 11

 1. Who the Code applies to 12

-2. Publication and review of the Code 13
+2. Publication and review of the Code Your banking relationship Our compliance with this Code Trained and competent staff Protecting confidentiality Compliance with laws 13

 Part 2 Your banking relationship 14

 3. Our compliance with this Code 15

 4. Trained and competent staff 15

 5. Protecting confidentiality 15

 6. Compliance with laws 15

 7. Closing a branch 15

 Part 3 Opening an account and using our banking services 16

 8. Providing you with information 17

 9. Communication between us and you 17

 10. Responding to your request for information 17

 11. What information we will give you 17

 12. Acquiring a new product or service 19

 Part 4 Inclusive and accessible banking 20

 13. Being inclusive and accessible 21

 14. Taking extra care with customers who may be vulnerable 22

 15. Banking services for people with a low income 22

 16. Basic accounts or low or no fee accounts 23

 Part 5 When you apply for a loan 24

 17. A responsible approach to lending 25

 18. Our approach to selling consumer credit insurance (CCI) 26

 19. Lenders mortgage insurance 27

 Part 6 Lending to small business 28

 20. Helping a small business when it applies for a loan 29

 21. When will we not enforce a loan against a small business?
 29

 22. Specific events of non-monetary defaults 29

 23. When we decide not to extend a loan 31

 24. When we appoint property valuers, investigative accountants and insolvency practitioners 31

-Gnapi Спартег
+Chapter Page

 Part 7 Guaranteeing a loan 32

 25. Limiting liability under the guarantee 33

 26. What we will tell and give you 33

 27. Signing your guarantee 35

-28. Withdrawing or ending your guarantee 35
+28. What we will tell and give you Signing your guarantee Withdrawing or ending your guarantee Enforcing our rights under the guarantee 35

 29. Enforcing our rights under the guarantee 36

 Part 8 Managing your account 38

 30. Keeping your accounts safe and secure 39

 31. Statements we will send you 39

 32. Cost of transaction service fees 39

-33. Managing a credit card 40
+33. Managing a credit card or debit card 40

 34. Direct debits and recurring payments 41

 35. Joint Accounts 41

 36. Closing any of your banking services 41

 37. Your right to copies of certain documents 42

 38. When we change our arrangements with you 43

 Part 9 When things go wrong 44

 39. Contact us if you are experiencing financial difficulty 45

 40. We may contact you if you are experiencing financial difficulty 46

 41. We will try to help you if you are experiencing financial difficulty 46

 42. When you are in default 48

 43. When we are recovering a debt 48

 44. Combining your accounts 49

 45. Helping with deceased estates 50

 Part 10 Resolving your complaint 52

 46. Our Customer Advocate 53

 47. If you have a complaint about us 53

 48. How we handle your complaint 53

 49. Code monitoring, complaints and sanctions 54

 Acronyms 56

 Definitions 57

 Transitional period 60